waterhackweek/preliminary/CONTRIBUTING.md

 # Contributing

-[Geohackweek][ghw-site] is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material, bug reports, and reviews of proposed changes are all welcome.
+[Waterhackweek][ghw-site] is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material, bug reports, and reviews of proposed changes are all welcome.

 ## Contributor Agreement

 By contributing, you agree that we may redistribute your work under [our license](LICENSE.md).
 In exchange, we will address your issues and/or assess your change proposal as promptly as we can, and help you become a member of our community.
-Everyone involved in [Geohackweek][ghw-site] agrees to abide by our [code of conduct](CONDUCT.md).
+Everyone involved in [Waterhackweek][whw-site] agrees to abide by our [code of conduct](CONDUCT.md).

 ## How to Contribute